robweber/trash-panda/README.md

 * management_page - the full URL to web management for this device, if it exists
 * interval - the check interval, if different than the global value
 * service_check_attempts - how many service checks to confirm warning/critical states.
 Only needed if different than the global value.
+* ping_command - by default an ICMP ping command is sent to all hosts to verify they are online.
+This can be changed via a custom ping_command service to detect if the host is alive utilizing a different method.

 ### Modifying Service Output